 Similar to the NHMRC.
 The scholarships are available to support research into the medical, social and public health aspects of moderate, hazardous or harmful alcohol consumption.
-Information and application are available from ABF - Medical Research Advisory Committee.
-Tel (02) 955 26688, Fax (02) 9552 1369.
+Information and applications are available from ABF-Medical Research Advisory Committee, Tel (02) 9552 6688, Fax (02) 9552 1369.
 Applications close mid-September.